Educating the youth of tomorrow about the dangers of trafficking today

 At Rapha International, we reach out to communities and families with social services and anti-trafficking awareness programs.
 By helping families, we’re keeping children safe and providing them with brighter futures.
 We work alongside a broad coalition of partners to bring awareness through media, community education, and speaking engagements.

-Our documentary, Finding Home, was recently translated into 25 different languages and is available in 190 countries across the world after being added to Netflix.
+Our documentary, Finding Home has been translated into 25 different languages and reached 190 different countries after being added to Netflix for a year.
+It is now available on Amazon Prime Video.
 Finding Home tells the story of three young Cambodian women rescued from trafficking and their search to find a place called home.
 This full-length documentary reminds us that we are all connected in our humanity; that we are all looking for a place of love, acceptance and community...a place called home.
 You can watch the free digital download below.

 Community Education and Speaking Engagements